Forms in the Primary Hierarchy

 What is Willingness at L4?

-However, willingness must be applied if you are to remain in a situation where there is ongoing frustrations, unpleasantness, disagreements, forced conformity, and other things you dislike.
+However, willingness must be applied if you are to remain in a situation where there are ongoing frustrations, unpleasantness, disagreements, forced conformity, and decisions you dislike.
 That sounds like the reality that characterizes much of social life.

 While there is much about sociality that is enjoyable and comforting, no group revolves around any single individual with his or her unique needs and preferences.
 There is always a degree of social friction.
 As a result your self-interest often pushes you to withdraw, turn away, become isolated, drag-your-heels, and even sulk and disrupt the group.

 While we cannot avoid membership of groups, we can avoid throwing ourselves into group life.
-Joining is often easy and it may be possible to free-ride, to passively get benefits while never taking on responsibilities and never volunteering.
-A selfless willingness becomes necessary if you are to participate fully and contribute positively in any group.
+Joining is often easy and it may be possible to free-ride so as to passively get benefits while never taking on responsibilities and never volunteering.
+A selfless willingness becomes necessary if you are to submit to group choices and contribute positively.

 Participation is the L4 manifestation of Willingness that emerges in relation to groups.
 Participation here means actively contributing to social life and doing so in a good spirit.
 The requirement is to welcome participation and that means submitting to the inevitable discomforts that any group generates without losing heart, and not just momentarily for show but in a sustained way.